Shannon Ferry: History

 The service was inaugurated in 1969, with six families based on both sides of the crossing investing to create the company.
+Vehicle traffic has increased since the promotion of the Wild Atlantic Way tourist route along west Ireland, which the crossing forms part of.

 Fleet

-Shannon Ferry Group has had rour ferries in its history.
+Shannon Ferry Group has had four ferries in its history.
 The service is currently provided by Shannon Dolphin and Shannon Breeze.